Two adults are helping a child who is reaching up and pointing at something on a screen.

 What kind of curious are you?

-Come to Open City Research to be a part of real research and explore 5 types of curiosity through space themed activities.
+Come to Open City Lab to be a part of real research and explore 5 types of curiosity through space themed activities.

 You could be: